Supermagnum/supermorse-app/README.md

 - Iambic paddle mode A (Curtis A)
 - Iambic paddle mode B

+### Signal Processing

+The application includes configurable settings to optimize how it processes signals from your Morse key:

+- **Pause Threshold** - Adjustable from 0.5 to 3 seconds (default: 1 second)
+  - Controls how long a pause needs to be before it's detected as a space between Morse characters
+  - Lower values work better for faster operators
+  - Higher values help with beginners or inconsistent keying
+  - Can be adjusted in real-time from the Morse Key Settings section

 You can switch between these modes in the application settings or by sending commands via the serial interface.